jating0000la/Process-Sutra-2026/replit.md

 - ✓ Enhanced getReadableFormData function to properly format table columns with item numbers and field labels
 - ✓ Improved initial data section styling with better visual hierarchy and always-visible display
 - ✓ Resolved [object Object] display issue for table data in task cards with proper column mapping
+- ✓ Converted table data to proper HTML table format with headers, borders, and responsive layout
+- ✓ Added form name section to initial data with visual separation and green gradient styling
+- ✓ Enhanced data organization with clear form identification and structured data presentation